msridhar/NullAway-wiki/Error-Messages.md

   }
 }
 ```
+While we are considering supporting such syntax in the future, right now NullAway isn't able to gain any information from such annotation.
+To reduce developer confusion we choose to error on them, rather than silently ignore them.

 ### for @RequiresNonnull/@EnsuresNonnull annotation, cannot find instance field in class
 This error indicates that the annotation parameter is violating the following syntax rule: